 I don’t have symptoms, but I am worried I may have been exposed.
 What do I do?

-- In general, asymptomatic individuals who believe they have been exposed will be advised to quarantine for 14 days through a telehealth visit.
+- In general, asymptomatic individuals who believe they have been exposed will be advised to monitor symptoms and report for testing 5 days after their exposure.

 Should I let Health and Wellness Services know that I tested positive for COVID-19, even if I am not living on campus?